axoflow/axosyslog-core-docs/content/headless/chunk/relay-mode-uses.md

   - `Security`: If you trust your internal network, it is not necessary to hold encrypted connections within the LAN of the remote site as the messages can get to the relay without encryption.
 Messages must be sent in an encrypted way over the public WAN, and it is enough to hold only a single TCP/TLS connection between the sites, that is, between the remote relay and the central server.
 This eliminates the wasting of resources as holding several TLS connections directly from the clients is more costly than holding a single connection from the relay.

   - `Reliability`: You can set up a main disk-buffer on the relay.
-The main disk-buffer is only responsible for buffering all the logs of the remote site if the central {{% param "product.ose" %}} server is temporarily unavailable.
+The main disk-buffer is only responsible for buffering all the logs of the remote site if the central {{% param "product.abbrev" %}} server is temporarily unavailable.
 It is easier to maintain this single main disk-buffer instead of setting disk-buffers on individual client machines.